Rhinostone/gina/framework/v0.2.1-alpha.3/lib/cmd/gina.1.md

 **--env** | **GINA_ENV**
     	Will override the runtime environment.

+**--gina-version** (`bundle:start` only)
+        Pin a specific bundle to a particular installed framework version.
+        The socket server continues running its own version; only the spawned bundle process uses the declared version.
+The version is validated against the tracked versions in **~/.gina/main.json** before start.
+        Can also be declared statically per bundle in **manifest.json** as `"gina_version": "<version>"` — the CLI flag takes priority.

 **--node-version** | **GINA_NODE_VERSION**
     	Will override the **Node.js** version, the binary used by Gina.
         More than one version at the time can be used.